THE AMERICAN WAY

 Its fun to maintain these 50-year friendships.
 Its not for everyone, I know.
 But for those who cherish and value it, it is a very special part of life and a source of great comfort, satisfaction, and enjoyment, particularly as our lives are increasingly visited by the inevitable less-pleasant experiences.

-is a terrific magazine; a huge bonus for American Airlines passengers.
+American Way is a terrific magazine; a huge bonus for American Airlines passengers.

 ADAM PITLUK RESPONDS: You know, youre absolutely right.
 Good advice, doc.
 Greg Grains can expect a call from me shortly.